 Ego– You always try to compare and compete with others.
 You want to beat others at any cost.

 Self-respect– You never compare yourself with others.
 You compete only with oneself because of the strive to become a better individual.

 Ego– You can do anything, opt for the wrong means, be manipulative just to satisfy your ego.

 Self-respect– Your respect for oneself is supreme which stops you from committing to the wrong.
 Self-respect always encourages you to choose the right way.
-It motivates you to endure harder by providing you inner-strength.
+It motivates you to endure harder by providing inner-strength.

 Ego– You fear new people and situations.
-The reason why you fear is you think that the new people or situations could take away the reasons responsible for your negative self-pride.
+The reason you fear is you think that the new people or situations could take away the reasons responsible for your negative self-pride.